HPC News Bytes – 20260504

 – HPC Forum Tuscon

+Mike McGrath of Red Hat in our ongoing coverage of the biggest controversy in Open Source in years.
 Our coverage started with special guest Joe Landman, and then with Greg Kurtzer of CIQ.
-Be sure to listen to all three episodes to get a full perspective on the various issues and nuances, and there are a few, including how the Open Source community has changed, how the software supply chain in Open Source has worked and why it is now a point of contention, and in what happened to Free Open Source Software (FOSS).
+Be sure to listen to all three episodes to get a full perspective on the various issues and nuances.

 – Google Cloud with TPU v5e and Nvidia H100